Zambia travel guide

-The KAZA visa was reinstated on 22 December 2016 and is valid for travel between Zambia and Zimbabwe and day trips into Botswana.
+The KAZA visa is valid for travel between Zambia and Zimbabwe and day trips into Botswana.
 It’s available at the international airports in Lusaka and Livingstone and at the land borders at Livingstone (Zimbabwe border) and Kazungula (Botswana border).
 It costs US $50 and it is valid for 30 days.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Zambia and have 2 blank pages.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit, and exit from Zambia.
 ETDs must be valid for 6 months for entry into Zambia if the holder is not a returning resident.

 On 6 January 2016 a Constitution Amendment Bill was signed into Zambian law.
 This recognizes dual nationality.
 However if you enter Zambia on one passport you should depart using the same passport to avoid possible delays.